bensutherland/amplitools/README.md

 ##### 01.b.
 Finalize genepop ####
-Finalize the genepop files by running the following script for each genotype block text file:
+From the terminal, finalize the genepop by running the following script for each genotype block text file:
 `./01_scripts/format_genepop.sh 02_input_data/prepped_matrices/<filename>.txt`

 The output will be a genepop file for each file output as `02_input_data/prepped_genepops/*.gen`